-The best estimate ERFs from aviation (Lee et al., 2021) have been used to calculate aviation-specific Absolute Global Temperature change Potential (AGTP) using the method described in (Lund et al., 2020) and subsequently compute the effect of one-year pulse of aviation emissions on global-mean surface temperature on a 10- and 100-year time horizon (Figure 6.16, see 6.6.2.3.4).
-The effect of contrail-cirrus is most important for the estimated net GSAT response after the first decade, followed by similar warming contributions from NOx and CO2 emissions.
-At a 20-year time horizon, the net contribution from aviation to GSAT has switched from positive to a small negative effect (see 6.SM.4).
+The best estimate ERFs from aviation (Lee et al., 2021) have been used to calculate aviation-specific Absolute Global Temperature change Potential (AGTP) using the method described in (Lund et al., 2020) and subsequently compute the effect of a one-year pulse of aviation emissions on global mean surface temperature on a 10- and 100-year time horizon (Section 6.6.2.3.4, Figure 6.16).
+The effect of contrail-cirrus is most important for the estimated net-GSAT response after the first decade, followed by similar warming contributions from NOx and CO2 emissions.
+At a 20-year time horizon, the net contribution from aviation to GSAT has switched from a positive to a small negative effect (see Supplementary Material 6.SM.4).
 This is due to the combination of rapidly decaying contrail-cirrus warming and the complex time variation of the net temperature response to NOx emissions, which changes sign between 10 and 20 years due to the balance between the positive short-lived ozone forcing and negative forcing from changes in CH4 and CH4-induced changes in ozone and stratospheric water vapour.
-The net GSAT response to aviation emissions has previously been estimated to be positive on a 20-year time horizon (Chapter 8 AR5; Lund et al., 2017).
-This difference in net GSAT after 20 years in AR5 compared to AR6 results primarily from a shorter time scale of the climate response in the underlying AGTP calculations in Lund et al. (2020), which means the initial, strong impacts of the most short-lived SLFCs, including the warming by contrail-cirrus decay faster, in turn giving the net NOx effect a relatively higher importance after 20 years.
+The net GSAT response to aviation emissions has previously been estimated to be positive on a 20-year time horizon (AR5, Chapter 8; Lund et al., 2017).
+This difference in net GSAT after 20 years in AR5 compared to AR6, results primarily from a shorter time scale of the climate response in the underlying AGTP calculations in Lund et al. (2020), which means the initial, strong impacts of the most short-lived SLFCs, including the warming by contrail-cirrus decay faster, in turn giving the net NOx effect a relatively higher importance after 20 years.
 On longer time horizons, the net GSAT response switches back to positive, as CO2 becomes the dominating warming contribution.

-In summary, the net aviation ERF is assessed to be +0.1 W m-2 (±0.045) for the year 2018 (low confidence).
-This confidence level is largely a result of the fact that the SLCF-related terms which counts for more than half (66% of the net aviation ERF) are the most uncertain terms.
-The climate response to SLCF-related aviation terms exhibits substantial spatiotemporal heterogeneity in characteristics (high confidence).
-Overall, cirrus and contrail cirrus warming, as well as NOx-induced ozone increase, induce strong, but short-lived warming contributions to the GSAT response ten years after a one-year pulse of present-day aviation emissions (medium confidence), while CO2 both gives a warming effect in the near term and dominates the long-term warming impact (high-confidence).
+In summary, the net aviation ERF is assessed to be +0.1 W m–2 (±0.045) for the year 2018 (low confidence).
+This confidence level is largely a result of the fact that the SLCF-related terms, which count for more than half (66%) of the net aviation ERF, are the most uncertain terms.
+The climate response to SLCF-related aviation terms exhibits substantial spatio-temporal heterogeneity in characteristics (high confidence).
+Overall, cirrus and contrail cirrus warming, as well as NOx-induced ozone increase, induce strong but short-lived warming contributions to the GSAT response 10 years after a one-year pulse of present-day aviation emissions (medium confidence), while CO2 both gives a warming effect in the near term and dominates the long-term warming impact (high-confidence).

 Shipping